abarons/clusterApp/README.md

-# clusterApp
+# clusterApp v0.2 Alpha

 A Shiny App about clustering algorithms

-- KMEANS with Principal Components
+- KMEANS
 - HCLUST with Agnes

-Next Steps:

-- DBSCAN Algorithm
+- DBSCAN
-- Summary Dataset Input
-- Summary Clustering Output
-- Download Link
+- Gaussian Mixtures

+Upload your csv dataset, and download model results.

+Next Steps: for v0.3

 - Dynamic Regressors
+- More Plots
+- Download plots and reports